MolSSI-Education/python-package-best-practices/setup.md

 It's considered a best practice to create a new Python environment for each project you work on.

 This section uses the command line interface (CLI) to create an environment using `conda`.
 If you are on Mac or Linux, you will type these commands into your terminal.
-If you are on Windows, you should use the Anaconda Navigator.
+If you are on Windows, you should use the Anaconda Prompt.

 To create an environment for this project using `conda`,